ADGEfficiency/adgefficiency.github.io/_pages/top_posts.md

 ## About

+Using computation to solve the control and climate problem.
 Energy engineer who likes to build models of energy systems.
 Also likes Python.
 I work at Tempus Energy, where we are using data to unlock flexible electricity demand.

 ## Open source projects